ManthanUgemuge/Glassmorphism-Scientific-Calculator/README.md

 # ScientificCalculatorGlassMorphism
-Scientific Calculator Glass Morphism using Html, CSS, JavaScript
+A Simple Scientific Calculator Glass Morphism using Html, CSS, JavaScript

 ## About The Project